-Nameshop's new gTLD application, originally for .IDN, with a Change Request for .Internet is with a larger Community purpose, as the idea and purpose of the proposed TLD is to offer a bridge for the Internationalized Domain Name Registrants to open up their Web spaces for users beyond their own language communities.
+.Internet would be a bridge for the Internationalized Domain Name Registrants to open up their Web spaces for users beyond their own language communities.

-The string was applied for with the idea of a business plan to offer this domain extension to the registrants of various IDN domain names as an additional ASCII domain name that would point to their IDN space, which is otherwise a space with a domain name in a local script, not intelligible, hence out of reach for those outside their language space.
+The idea is to offer this domain extension to the registrants of various IDN domain names as an additional ASCII domain name that would point to their IDN space, which is otherwise a space with a domain name in a local script, not intelligible, hence out of reach for those outside their language space.
 The TLD .Internet would have far greater uses in and for the Domain Name System.

 The string .Internet is applied for, with the larger purpose of building global Trust over Internationalized Domain Names and making the IDN web spaces accessible across their local scripts thereby contributing to the Internet Community's efforts to keep the Internet as One Internet as a global space.
 Over the years of waiting, the purpose has expanded significantly, which are reflected in Nameshop's reaffirmed and expanded public interest commitments documented severally, with the assertion that Nameshop commits to implement its Public Interest Commitments for the good of the Internet, whether or not there is a process in place to make the Public Interest Commitments legally binding and enforceable.